tensult/markojs-express-website/README.md

 # markojs-express-website
-We can design highly customizable websites with MarkoJS.
+We are showing how to design highly customizable websites with MarkoJS.
 ## To Start
 ```
 npm install